 Target 9 - Three billion additional trees are planted in the EU, in full respect of ecological principles.

-Updated on: 2023-04-11
+Updated on: 2023-12-20

 Deadline: 2022

 Summary: The guidelines on Biodiversity-Friendly Afforestation, Reforestation and Tree Planting provide a set of practical recommendations to support authorities, forest and landowners, and managers and civil society to better implement biodiversity-friendly afforestation, reforestation and tree-planting projects including at the local level.
 Specifically, they support the European Green Deal commitment to improve the forested area of the EU both in quantity and quality.
 Through both active planting and natural regeneration, these guidelines constitute one of the key milestones to implement the 3 billion additional trees pledge of the EU by 2030.
 They address afforestation initiatives in agricultural land; reforestation actions in forest land, including restoration actions; and tree planting in urban and peri-urban environments, as well as agricultural land (agroforestry).
 The guidelines were adopted on 20 March 2023.
+The guidelines on Closer-to-Nature Forest Management were published in July 2023.
+The guidelines set out principles and tools for closer to nature as a form of ecosystem-based forest management with a view to strengthen forest multifunctionality, biodiversity and resilience to climate change, while fostering long-term economic and other societal benefits.

 Links: